Skip to content

 Oxidative stress, signalling failure and greying.

 Hair follicles are tiny factories that run on energy and signals.
 Pigment cells (melanocytes) and their stem cells (MSC) sit in a crowded niche with keratinocyte stem cells, blood vessels and nerves.
-To keep producing coloured hair, this mini-ecosystem has to manage oxidative stress and maintain the molecular “conversations” that tell stem cells when to divide, survive or mature.
+To keep producing coloured hair, this mini-ecosystem has to manage oxidative stress and maintain the molecular 'conversations' that tell stem cells when to divide, survive or mature.

 Oxidative stress is what happens when the balance tilts too far toward reactive oxygen species (ROS) such as hydrogen peroxide.
 These molecules are normal by-products of metabolism, UV light, inflammation and pollution.
 In small amounts they act as signals.
 In excess, and when antioxidant defences are overwhelmed, they damage DNA, lipids and proteins and push cells toward dysfunction or death.

 Greying is also a story of signalling failure.
 Pigment stem cells do not work alone.
 They depend on messages from nearby keratinocyte stem cells and the surrounding tissue, including endothelins and their receptor Ednrb, to stay alive and keep making new pigment cells.
-With age and chronic stress, these messages weaken: keratinocyte stem cells age, endothelin levels drop, Ednrb is expressed less, and melanocyte stem cells receive fewer “stay, divide, become a pigment cell” signals.
+With age and chronic stress, these messages weaken: keratinocyte stem cells age, endothelin levels drop, Ednrb is expressed less, and melanocyte stem cells receive fewer 'stay, divide, become a pigment cell' signals.
 As this communication line breaks down, the pigment system slows and more hairs grow out grey.

 The Luteolin study sits exactly at this intersection.
 It treats oxidative stress and weakened signalling as key, changeable drivers of greying.
 If oxidative damage can be reduced and the endothelin–Ednrb conversation between keratinocyte and melanocyte stem cells supported, the pigment unit can keep working for longer and delay the visible shift from coloured to grey hair.

-The RET-Mouse: Accelerating Human-Like Aging.
+The RET-Mouse: Accelerating human-like aging.

 Standard mice are poor models for human greying.
-They simply do not live long enough to develop the gradual "salt-and-pepper" pattern characteristic of human aging.
+They simply do not live long enough to develop the gradual 'salt-and-pepper' pattern characteristic of human aging.
 Their greying is often slow, inconsistent, or driven by artificial damage (like radiation) rather than natural biological decline.
 This has historically made it difficult to test remedies that claim to slow down the aging process.

 This offers a high-fidelity window into human aging.
 Unlike other models that turn grey because of a single broken gene, RET-mice begin life with normal dark fur and gradually accumulate grey hairs as the pigment system becomes exhausted.
 This unique trait allows researchers to test if candidates like Luteolin can truly slow down the MeSC depletion process that humans experience.